Back to Home

 Before

-- 1You'll check in at the endoscopy unit and change into a hospital gown
+- 1You check in at the endoscopy unit and change into a hospital gown

-- 2A nurse will review your medical history, medications, and allergies
+- 2A nurse goes over your health history, medications, and allergies

-- 3An IV line will be placed in your arm for sedation and fluids
+- 3An IV line is placed in your arm for sleep medicine and fluids

-- 4You'll meet your gastroenterologist and the care team
+- 4You meet your doctor and care team

-- 5You'll sign a consent form — feel free to ask any questions
+- 5You sign a consent form — feel free to ask any questions

 ⏱️